amirhossein-kz/HiFormer/README.md

 ![Diagram of the proposed method](https://github.com/amirhossein-kz/HiFormer/blob/main/Figures/Model%20Overview.png)

 ## Results
-For evaluating the performance of the proposed method, Three challenging tasks in medical image segmentaion has been considered.
+For evaluating the performance of the proposed method, three challenging tasks in medical image segmentaion has been considered.
 In bellow, results of the proposed approach for synapse multi-organ segmentation is illustrated.
 </br>

 #### Performance Comparision on Synapse Multi-Organ Segmentation